Cover Letter Writing Tips

 1st Paragraph — Statement of Intent

-Explain clearly what type of job you are seeking and express interest in the organization.
+Explain clearly what job or type of job you are seeking and express interest in the organization.
 If you are responding to a specific opening, indicate how and where you learned of the opportunity and/or the organization.

 2nd Paragraph — Summary of Qualifications